 The art dealer Giuliano Ruffini, who is the suspected mastermind of a major Old Master forgery scandal, was arrested on 18 November in northern Italy, according to local media.
 Initial reports detailed a man who matched Ruffini's exact description; subsequent reports published on 19 November confirmed the man to be Ruffini.

 Last week The Art Newspaper reported that the authorities were looking for Ruffini and could not find him.
-His arrest warrant was delayed by the supreme court until at the end of a fiscal procedure against him.
-He had been cleared of fiscal fraud for the court.
-Ruffini has always maintained his innocence, claiming the paintings were not forged and that the attribution to Old Masters was the responsibility of experts, curators and dealers who authenticated them.
+His arrest warrant had been delayed by the Italian Supreme Court until the conclusion of a fiscal procedure against him.
+He was subsequently cleared of income tax fraud by the court.

 Ruffini has always maintained his innocence in the forgery case, claiming that the paintings were not forged and that their attribution to Old Masters was the responsibility of the experts, curators and dealers who authenticated them.